Margaret Weston: Career

 In 1973 she was appointed Director of the Science Museum, succeeding Sir David Follett, and becoming the first woman to serve as director of a British National Museum.
 She held the position until 1986, during which time she oversaw a significant expansion of what is now known as the Science Museum Group.

 On her first day as Director, Weston visited York and announced the city as the home of the National Railway Museum; the museum was opened in 1975.
 She also oversaw the acquisition of Concorde 002, the second prototype of the aircraft, for the Science Museum.
 She described how the Museum acquired Concorde, saying, "I had a telephone call – it was all telephone calls in those earlier days, not e-mails – and the man didn't give his name or his department.
 But he just said, do you want Concorde 002?
 It's coming to the end of its test service.
 And I said, well I want to preserve it but I have no place to put it.
 But yes I'll take it."
 The aircraft made its last flight to the Fleet Air Arm Museum in Yeovilton in July 1976, where it is housed.

 In 1976, she oversaw the display of an extensive collection of biomedical objects from Sir Henry Wellcome's Museum Collection, which were loaned to the Science Museum, broadening the museum's scope considerably.
 In 1980–81, two new galleries opened, "Glimpses of Medical History" and "The Science and Art of Medicine", to display the Wellcome material and other medical displays.

 In 1980, Weston acquired a former Royal Air Force airfield at Wroughton, Wiltshire.
 The field was used to house large objects such as aircraft, trams and an inert nuclear missile, and was opened as the National Collections Centre.

 Weston was instrumental in establishing the National Museum of Photography, Film and Television (now the National Media Museum) in Bradford, which opened on 16 June 1983 and featured the UK's largest cinema screen and the country's first IMAX cinema.

 In 1984 she was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 She chose the subject "The Science Museum and Change – Over the last Thirty Years".

 She was also president of the Heritage Railway Association until 2011 and the patron of the Stroudwater Textile Trust.

 On her retirement in 1986, Weston was presented with a motorbike by the museum staff.
 In retirement, Weston continued to work in the museum sector as a volunteer.
 In Stroud, she was chair of the Cowle Trust, which opened a Museum in the Park and a walled garden.

-Weston died in January 2021 at the age of 94.
+Weston died from COVID-19 at a care home in Leonard Stanley, Gloucestershire, on 9 January 2021, at the age of 94.